 If you don’t play soccer, you can’t possibly understand that sliding (be it for tackling or other things) is very intuitive, and at certain times your instinct will tell you to slide.
 Sliding is probably how this celebration got invented – a player scored a goal on a wet field and just went for it.

-Even though we can’t name a single person who invented or popularized this celebration, it’s probably one of those things that integrate quickly within the community.
+Even though we can’t name a single person who invented or popularized this celebration, it’s probably one thing that integrates quickly within the community.

 There’s no one specific to take credit to.
 It’s also very possible that more players have been doing it at different times during different eras and that it spread from there on – it might not have been invented exclusively in one place.